 If you've been diagnosed with gynecologic cancer, you may be concerned about your future, how you will feel during treatment, your fertility, and your sexuality.
-At NewYork-Presbyterian, we provide seamless, state-of-the-art care for women with gynecologic cancers — including those of the uterus, ovaries, fallopian tubes, cervix, vagina and vulva — in a serene and compassionate environment.
+At NewYork-Presbyterian, we provide seamless, state-of-the-art care for women with gynecologic cancers — including those of the uterus, ovaries, fallopian tubes, cervix, vagina, and vulva — in a holistic and compassionate environment.

 World-Recognized Leaders in Cancer Care

-We are home to two of the nation's leading cancer centers: the National Cancer Institute-designated Herbert Irving Comprehensive Cancer Center of New York-Presbyterian/Columbia University Irving Medical Center (one of only four comprehensive cancer centers in New York State) and the Weill Cornell Medicine Meyer Cancer Center in Partnership with NewYork-Presbyterian.
+NewYork-Presbyterian is home to two of the nation's leading cancer centers: the National Cancer Institute-designated Herbert Irving Comprehensive Cancer Center of New York-Presbyterian/Columbia University Irving Medical Center (one of only four comprehensive cancer centers in New York State) and the Weill Cornell Medicine Meyer Cancer Center in Partnership with NewYork-Presbyterian.

-A Team of Gynecologic Cancer Specialists
+A Team of Gynecologic Oncologists & Specialists

 From screening to diagnosis, treatment, and follow-up care, we provide the full range of services for gynecologic cancers.
 Some women with gynecologic cancers are at increased risk for breast cancer.
 You'll have facilitated access to our renowned breast centers, which offer coordinated care for women with or at risk for breast cancer.

-Support for You and Your Family
+Support for You & Your Family

 A Commitment to Fertility Preservation